dingxuan92/devops-interview/README.md

 - Document describing your implementation
 - Instructions on how to run and test the system

-## Extra help on the project

-To start the environment, execute:

-$ docker-compose up -d

-This starts the Git SSH Server, Webapp as well as the Jenkins server.
-The app is running at http://localhost:8082.
+## Solution

+Please read the Design Document PDF before executing the docker-compose file for inital set up.

-Copy your public SSH key in the ./git-server/keys directory.
+Remember to copy your public SSH key in the ./git-server/keys directory.
 See https://github.com/jkarlosb/git-server-docker for more info on using the Git Server container.